Cultural Connection–Through Food

 Food for us comes from our relatives, whether they have wings or fins or roots.
 That is how we consider food.
 Food has a culture.
 It has a history.
 It has a story.
 It has relationships. –– Winona Laduke

 Food is about more than sustenance.
-It is about pleasure and joy and connection.
+It is about pleasure and joy and cultural connection.
 Food is one of the ways we connect with our cultural traditions and our ancestors.
 This is one of the reasons I am so passionate about my work to help people with eating disorders.
 When someone has an eating disorder and they are fearful of eating or of eating certain foods, they miss out on the pleasures of food and they miss out on the opportunities to connect with others through food.
-They also miss out on their own connection with their relatives and their cultural heritage.
+They also miss out on their own cultural connection with their relatives and their cultural heritage.

 In my own family, my 103-year-old Nana has always been known for her piano playing and her delicious poundcake.
 While her prized Steinway piano now stands in my home, I did not inherit her piano-playing her abilities.
 I did, however, learn her poundcake recipe.

 From the time I was a young girl, I have memories of “Nana’s poundcake.”
 Simple to make with only 5 ingredients, buttery and yummy.
 During visits to Kansas City, I looked forward to making it with her.
 And when she visited us in New York we would make it together.
 And, occasionally my mom and I would make it without Nana.
 My kids have had the experience of making poundcake with my Nana, their great grandmother.
 And they have made it with me.
-After she eventually passes, we will retain this connection to my Nana and my kids will hopefully continue to make and share her recipe with future generations.
+After she eventually passes, we will retain this cultural connection to my Nana and my kids will hopefully continue to make and share her recipe with future generations.

 Photos of my daughters making poundcake with Nana back in 2012 at her apartment (she was 96)

-I am glad to have this connection to Nana and to be able to fully enjoy making and eating poundcake with all its rich butter and sugar.
+I am glad to have this cultural connection to Nana and to be able to fully enjoy making and eating poundcake with all its rich butter and sugar.
 What joy and connection I would be missing out on if I were afraid of eating it.
 To be able to make it and eat it with enjoyment enriches my life and allows me to have a shared experience through four generations of my family.
 I will always have joyful memories of baking and eating poundcake with the different generations in my family.

 Bonus Feature — Nana’s Poundcake Recipe